unyt-org/uix/docs/manual/01 Getting Started.md

 By default, all files in the `frontend` directory are only available to browser clients *(frontend endpoints)*, while files in the `backend` directory are only available to backend endpoints *(Deno runtime)*.

-With UIX [Cross-Realm Imports](./02%20Cross-Realm%20Imports.md#cross-realm-imports), TypeScript/JavaScript/DATEX modules from the backend can be imported and used inside frontend modules.
+UIX [Cross-Realm Imports](./02%20Cross-Realm%20Imports.md#cross-realm-imports) allows the import of TypeScript / JavaScript / DATEX modules from the backend and can therefore be used within frontend modules.

 Files in the `common` directory can be accessed from both the `frontend` and `backend` scope.